 Failing to deal with sexual harassment claims fairly for both parties can place your business at risk from tribunal or criminal claims.

-When someone is falsely accused of sexual harassment they will likely find the experience traumatic.
+When someone is falsely accused, they will likely find the experience traumatic.
 It’s important that you deal with these individuals fairly as other employees will be watching your approach.
 If possible, you should integrate them back into the business.

 Depending on the circumstances, you may feel that you need to take action against the accuser.
 This forms part of your duty to ensure your employees work in a safe environment where they are not put at risk.
 Even from false accusations.